-Wall Street analysts expect Marathon Oil (MRO) to report cash flow of ~$412 million in 4Q16, higher than the ~$352 million reported in 4Q15.
-Marathon’s estimated 4Q16 cash flow is also higher than the ~$366 million reported in 3Q16.
+Wall Street analysts expect Marathon Oil (MRO) to report year-over-year higher cash flows of ~$473 million in 1Q17 from ~$74 million in 1Q16.
+Even on a sequential basis, MRO’s estimated 1Q17 cash flow is higher when compared with ~$455 million in 4Q16.

-As shown in the above chart, Marathon Oil’s cash flow fell steeply in 1Q15, mainly due to lower realized crude oil (USO) and natural gas (UNG) prices.
-In 2015, Marathon Oil reported lower cash flow than it has in previous years.
-In 1Q16, Marathon Oil reported cash flow of $74 million, its lowest since 1999.
+As seen in the chart above, Marathon Oil’s cash flows dropped steeply in 1Q15, mainly due to lower realized crude oil (USO) and natural gas (UNG) prices.
+In 2015, Marathon Oil reported lower cash flows when compared with the preceding years.
+In 1Q16, Marathon Oil reported its lowest-ever cash flow of $74 million since 1999.

 Other upstream players